ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:3916600][end:3917940]] Thank you, Chris.
 [[start:3918520][end:3922668]] Very well appreciated by the viewers and by us.

-1:05:22 [[start:3922754][end:3935112]] So we'll certainly look forward to reviewing the q a, and everybody is welcome and encouraged to join for the participatory discussion in about two weeks on Saturday.
+1:05:22 [[start:3922754][end:3935112]] So we'll certainly look forward to reviewing the Q&A, and everybody is welcome and encouraged to join for the participatory discussion in about two weeks on Saturday.
 [[start:3935256][end:3938270]] So till next time.

 1:05:38 _Chris:_